Graduate Academic Policies

 Graduate students are considered “enrolled” when they have been accepted into the graduate program and have registered for their first course.

 a.
 Date of Enrollment.
-The date of enrollment is defined as the first day of class for the first semester they start taking courses as a matriculated student.
-As long as students continue to take courses, they are enrolled.
-This status may change if they become inactive or take a leave of absence.
+The date of enrollment is defined as the first day of class for the first semester the student starts taking courses as a matriculated student.
+As long as students continue to take courses, the student is enrolled.
+This status may change if the student becomes inactive or take a leave of absence.

 b.
 Catalog in Effect.
 Graduate students must use the Catalog that was in effect on the date of enrollment to determine graduation requirements.
 If students become inactive and re-enrolls, graduation requirements will be those listed in the Catalog in effect at the time of re-enrollment.